 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.8

 In most cases, an investigational drug must be proven safe and effective in a Phase III clinical trial to be considered for approval by FDA for sale in the United States.
 Some drugs go through FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
 After a drug is approved by FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.8

-In a 96-week Phase II study, elvucitabine taken once daily was compared to the HIV medicine lamivudine in HIV-infected participants who had never taken HIV medicines before entering the study (treatment-naive).
+In a 96-week Phase II study, elvucitabine taken once daily was compared to the HIV medicine lamivudine in HIV-infected participants who had never taken HIV medicines before entering the study (also called treatment-naive).
 All study participants also received the HIV medicines tenofovir disoproxil fumarate (brand name: Viread) and efavirenz (brand name: Sustiva) as part of their background regimens.
-(A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are being given to help control a participant’s HIV infection.)7
+(A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are being given to help control a participant’s HIV infection.)9,10

-In this study, using an as-treated analysis (looking at data from the participants who completed the full length of the study), elvucitabine proved as effective as lamivudine, with similar numbers of patients in both treatment groups having reductions in the amount of HIV in the blood (viral load) after 96 weeks.
+In this study, using an as-treated analysis (looking at data from the participants who completed the full length of the study), elvucitabine proved as effective as lamivudine, with similar numbers of patients in both treatment groups having reductions in viral load (the amount of HIV in a blood sample) after 96 weeks.
 However, using an intention-to-treat anaylsis (looking at data from all study participants, including those who discontinued the study), fewer participants in the elvucitabine treatment group had a virologic response than in the lamivudine group.
 This difference is because the elvucitabine group had a higher proportion of study drop-outs than the lamivudine group did.
 In terms of safety, elvucitabine was comparable to lamivudine.
 All serious side effects that occurred during the study were unrelated to the study drugs.
-One participant discontinued elvucitabine because of a drug-related side effect.7
+One participant discontinued elvucitabine because of a drug-related side effect.9,10